-The QA panel will meet as a group once a year, with the first meeting to take place in April 2022.
+The QA panel will meet as a group once a year, with the first meeting to take place 27 April 2023.

 Every quarter the Independent Panel members will sample all documentation in up to two organisations’ folders and provide feedback to the Lead Assessor responsible for the organisations.
 An annual report will go from the QA Panel to UKVF.

-If you are interested in this role please send your Expression of Interest to firstname.lastname@example.org by end of day (11.59pm) Wednesday 26 January.
+If you are interested in this role please send your Expression of Interest to by email to firstname.lastname@example.org by end of day (11.59 pm) Wednesday 29 March.

 - Why you are interested in undertaking the role